Additions? Revisions? Send an e-mail.

 Special Days and Observances: Education- and youth-related days, weeks and months help school employees plan ahead.

 Special Education Preschool: Children identified with special needs may qualify for free preschool classes.
 Child Find screening and evaluation are available for children as young as 2½ to check for speech, hearing, vision and other developmental delays.
 Services may begin as young as 2 years and 9 months of age.

-State Standards: Arizona's Common Core Standards prove a clear and consistent framework to prepare students for college and the workforce.
+State Standards: Arizona's College and Career Ready Standards prove a clear and consistent framework to prepare students for the future.

 State Tax Credit: The Extracurricular Activity program allows you to designate some of your state tax dollars to a Mesa school.

 Strategic Plan: Charting Excellence details the school district's guiding philosophies, priorities and goals, which clearly focus on student success.